monojit18/ValidateOCRApp/Readme.md

 #### keyvault-deploy.json

-ARM template for creating/updating KeyVault which would be used for storig Secured Keys used by the 				Function app as explained above - primarily the keys which are mentioned in the *local.settings.json* file
+ARM template for creating/updating KeyVault which would be used for storing Secured Keys used by the 				Function app as explained above - primarily the keys which are mentioned in the *local.settings.json* file

 #### keyvault-deploy.ps1